 It wasn’t a situation that I had to address immediately and so I took it home with me.
 I slept with it, I dreamed about it, I carried it around on my shoulders for weeks.
 My husband listened to the saga, I asked for advice from trusted advisors, and I knew what needed to be said and done.

 Fear of criticism.
 Fear of the outcome.
 Fear of reaction of the individuals.
 Fear of the reaction from those who only knew one side of the story.
 So many things to be afraid of!

 This is stated four times in the first chapter alone and is stated over and over again throughout the book of Joshua.
+God was asking Joshua and commanding Joshua to be strong and courageous and do the work that had been given to him.
 This makes me think that Joshua might have been fearful or worried about his ability to lead or do the job he had been asked to do.

 He had been given the job of taking the Israelites into the Promised Land.
 Joshua was asked to finish the job that Moses had started but because of his choices, he wasn’t allowed to cross over.

 Joshua was now given this responsibility that Moses – with 40 years of experience – wasn’t able to complete.
 His insecurities might have been getting in the way of the calling God had placed on him.